AjaySP04/Student-Portal-Project/Readme.md

-Readme File For Student Portal Web Application.
+# Student Portal Web Application.

 This Project is intended to create a python based Web application that Allows a User Admin to perform all CRUD operations on a
 Student Database.